SAP Integration 2026: Complete Guide to Connect SAP with Your Business Ecosystem

 2. Automated Order-to-Cash

-- Trigger: Order confirmed in Shopify
+- Trigger: Confirmed order in Shopify

-- Validation: Verify customer credit and availability
+- Validation: Check customer credit and availability

 - Action: Create sales order in SAP